celery/celery/CONTRIBUTING.rst

 Developing and Testing with Docker
 ----------------------------------

-Because of the many components of celery, such as a broker and backend, `Docker`_ and `docker-compose`_ can be utilized to greatly simplify the development and testing cycle.
-The docker configuration here requires a docker version of at least 17.09.
+Because of the many components of Celery, such as a broker and backend, `Docker`_ and `docker-compose`_ can be utilized to greatly simplify the development and testing cycle.
+The Docker configuration here requires a Docker version of at least 17.09.

-The docker components can be found within the :file:`docker/` folder and the docker image can be built via:
+The Docker components can be found within the :file:`docker/` folder and the Docker image can be built via:

 .. code-block:: console